chargebyte/chargebyte-bsp/README.md

-# Yocto Environment for Tarragon and EVAcharge SE platforms
+# Yocto Environment for chargebyte's Linux platforms

 This is a wrapper repository for chargebyte GmbH's Yocto BSP and distribution open-source layers.
 For problems and inquiries: https://chargebyte.com/support